SF-WDI-LABS/rails-path-and-view-helpers/README.md

             DELETE /turkeys/:id(.:format)      turkeys#destroy
 ```

-The **Prefix** on the left clues us in to the available URL and path helpers.
+The **Prefix** column on the left helps us see the available URL and path helpers.

-Just taking the first line, we can tell that a `turkeys_path` helper exists.
+Based on the `turkeys` prefix from the first row, we can tell that a `turkeys_path` helper exists.
 This method will return the path that corresponds to the index route for all turkeys (`'/turkeys`).

 Looking further down the line, we can see following helpers exist: `new_turkey_path`, `edit_turkey_path`, `turkey_path`.

-Some of those routes require an **id**.
-For those helpers, we'll pass an argument to tell the helper how to fill in the id portion of the path.
+In the URI Pattern column, we can see that some of those paths require an **id**.
+For those routes, we'll pass an argument to the helper so it can fill in the `:id` portion of the path.

 ```
 # examples